psi4/psi4numpy/Interactive-Tutorials/README.md

     * JK Builds: Comparison of several algorithms for constructing Coulomb & Exchange matrices using full and density-fitted ERIs
     * Tensor Engines: Comparing relative algorithm speed when using `np.einsum()`, `np.dot()`, and direct BLAS calls with Psi4 for tensor contractions

-3. Many Body Perturbation Theory
+3. Møller–Plesset Perturbation Theory
-    * MP2: Direct algorithm using full ERIs
+    * MP2: Conventional algorithm
     * DF-MP2: Density fitted algorithm

-Note: these tutorials are under active construction.
+Note: These tutorials are under active construction.

-Jupyter notebooks have the file extension ```.ipynb```.
+Jupyter notebooks have the file extension `.ipynb`.
 In order to use these tutorials, Jupyter must first be installed.
 Jupyter is available with the [Anaconda](https://www.continuum.io/downloads) python distribution.
-Once installed, a Jupyter notebook ```example.ipynb``` may be opened from the command line with
+Once installed, a Jupyter notebook `example.ipynb` may be opened from the command line with
 ```
 jupyter-notebook example.ipynb
 ```